 It is very easy to use, fast, and free.
 The only downside is that you have to be careful you don’t select too long a clip duration.
 Keep it short and relevant for the best quality GIFs.

-None of these tools is free, but they all offer a free trial, so you can play with them all and choose the one you prefer.
+None of these tools are free, but they all offer a free trial, so you can play with them all and choose the one you prefer.

-GoAnimate is a web application that can be used to create cartoon videos.
-It also has a collaboration feature, which comes in handy when you are trying to coordinate with a larger team.
+Vyond, formerly GoAnimate, is a web application that can be used to create cartoon videos.
+It also has a collaboration feature, which comes in handy when you're trying to coordinate with a larger team.